firebase/flutterfire/docs/auth/federated-auth.md

 ## Twitter

 Ensure the "Twitter" sign-in provider is enabled on the [Firebase Console](https://console.firebase.google.com/project/_/authentication/providers) with an API Key and API Secret set.
-Also make sure your Firebase OAuth redirect URI (e.g. my-app-12345.firebaseapp.com/__/auth/handler) is set as your Authorization callback URL in your app's settings page on your [Twitter app's config](https://apps.twitter.com/).
+Ensure your Firebase OAuth redirect URI (e.g. my-app-12345.firebaseapp.com/__/auth/handler) is set as your Authorization callback URL in your app's settings page on your [Twitter app's config](https://apps.twitter.com/).

 You also might need to request elevated [API access depending on your app](https://developer.twitter.com/en/portal/products/elevated).

 * {iOS+}

-  You need to configure custom URL scheme as [described in iOS guide step 1](https://firebase.google.com/docs/auth/ios/twitter-login#handle_the_sign-in_flow_with_the_firebase_sdk).
+  You need to configure your custom URL scheme as [described in iOS guide step 1](https://firebase.google.com/docs/auth/ios/twitter-login#handle_the_sign-in_flow_with_the_firebase_sdk).

 * {Android}